From the Front Lines

 April 29, 2021

-As COVID-19 continues to disrupt schools and learning, administrators have faced extraordinary challenges as they navigate uncharted terrain in supporting teachers and students who also have to navigate novel forms of virtual, in-person, and hybrid learning during the pandemic.
-Dean Martinez talks with principals and superintendents about the struggles they've faced and the creative solutions they've identified to help their faculty and students persevere.
+As COVID-19 continued to disrupt schools and learning, administrators faced extraordinary challenges as they navigated uncharted terrain in supporting teachers and students who also had to navigate novel forms of virtual, in-person and hybrid learning during the pandemic.
+Dean Martinez spoke with principals and superintendents about the struggles they faced and the creative solutions they identified to help their faculty and students persevere.

 Spotlight on Special Education